ivanpaulovich/dotnet-new-caju/readme.md

 ## Common Issues

-Check your .NET Core SDK.
-Our features are only supported in `2.1.4+` SDK.
+Check your [.NET Core SDK](https://www.microsoft.com/net/download/windows).
+Our features are only supported in `2.1.4` SDK or plus.

 ```sh
 $ dotnet --version